krypdkat/qubicbob/QUBIC_API_GUIDE.md

 This guide is for exchange developers and integrators who want to connect to Qubic.
 If you're familiar with Ethereum's JSON-RPC API, this guide will help you understand the differences and map concepts between the two.

+> [!WARNING]
+> This documentation is still work in  progress. please don't use it atm.

 ## Table of Contents

 1. [Introduction](#introduction)